Bill-Costa/3D-Test-Images/README.md

     Use cases include:

     a.
-Finding the 3D *sweet spot* of the display which can be dependant upon the viewing angle and distance.
+Finding the 3D *sweet spot* of the display which can be dependent upon the viewing angle and distance.

     b.
 Evaluating the effectiveness of different brands and types of polarized 3D glasses.